 Lions Clubs International Youth Exchange Program

 Since 1961 Lions Clubs International has been sending as many students as possible around the world.
 In doing so we hope that to experience another culture will bring about peaceful relations and a better understanding of people and lead to more peaceful relations worldwide.
 Our thousands of “ambassadors of goodwill,” who do not have to come from Lions family members, are picked, not for their scholastic ability, but for their desire to learn about another culture.

 Who are the Lions?

 As a non-profit organization we came in 4th in monetary contributions to the victims of the tsunami that hit Asia in December 2004.
 Only the United States, England and Japan were bigger contributors than Lions Clubs International.

 We have our own Drug Abuse program and an international teaching aid program called Quest.
-We are joined by UNICEF to help abused and abandoned children around the world We support the City Of Hope cancer research hospital in Duarte, California.
+We are joined by UNICEF to help abused and abandoned children around the world.
+We also support the City Of Hope cancer research hospital in Duarte, California.